History of Peoria, Illinois: 19th century

 American settlement began in April 1819, when settlers arrived at the old Fort Clark.

 The County of Peoria was organized on January 13, 1825.
 The county seat was erected near the old Fort Clark.
 Peoria was incorporated as a town in 1835, having then a population of about 1,600.
 In 1845, it was incorporated as a city.

 The County Courthouse was a log cabin, rented for $1 a day.
 By 1835, a new two-story building was constructed (near the present-day Bob Michel bridge).
 The first hospital was also part of this new building, until it moved in 1876 as part of OSF Saint Francis Medical Center.
 In 1873, a limestone building inspired by the Philadelphia’s Independence Hall was constructed.

 The Grand Opera House was constructed in the 1880s.

 During the later half of the 19th century vaudeville became widely popular.
 Peoria was a main stop on the circuits and the phrase "Will it play in Peoria?" became popular from the early 1880s through the early 1930s.

 In 1889, Peter Sommer obtained a patent for a machine that wove wire into fence.
 Keystone Woven Wire Fence Company (late Keystone Steel & Wire Company in 1907) produced the first woven wire fence.
 The company was started on a farm in neighboring Tazewell County across the river, but moved to Peoria on Adams Street and later to Bartonville.

 In 1892, Charles Duryea built the first gasoline-powered automobile in Peoria.

 Bradley Polytechnic Institute (later Bradley University) was founded by philanthropist Lydia Moss Bradley in 1897.

 The Peoria City Hall was built in 1897 and dedicated in January 1899.

 20th century

 1900s

 In the spring of 1905, the Al Fresco Amusement Park opened in Peoria Heights, featuring a Ferris wheel, carousel, roller coaster, and other attractions.

 1960s

-The new L-shaped County Courthouse was constructed for $4 million dollars and was dedicated by Lady Bird Johnson on September 22, 1965.
+The new L-shaped County Courthouse was constructed for $4 million and was dedicated by Lady Bird Johnson on September 22, 1965.